Our Team

 Chris Thomson is Operational Manager and has been working at MYDG for 17 years.
 While at school Chris attended MYDG’s youth groups, then started as a volunteer and gained experience in outdoor learning before joining the staff team.
 Chris has spent a lot of his time over these years sharing his passion for the outdoors with young people in North Edinburgh.

-Brandon Mullen leads on boys’ development work.
-He has long links with MYDG, first as a young person participating in activities, then as a volunteer and staff member for 9 years.
+Brandon Mullen leads on boys development work.
+He has long links with MYDG, first as a young person participating in activities, then as a volunteer and staff member over 9 years.
 Brandon has built trusted relationships with young people and is a stable influence in their lives.
 He enjoys taking boys to sports matches and creating opportunities they wouldn’t otherwise have.

 Charlene Fraser is MYDG’s Youth Development Worker with a focus on girls and young women's work.
-Charlene started this role March 2026, but she previously worked with MYDG and knows the community well.
-She is passionate about this work and hopes to build positive and lasting relationships.
+Charlene started her role in March 2026, having previously worked with MYDG, so she knows the community well.
+She is passionate about this work and hopes to build positive and lasting relationships to enhance our girls work.

-Lesley Ross has long connections with Muirhouse and MYDG having gown-up here and been a Youth Worker previously.
-Now, she manages our Pilton Retreat near Ratho - a youth-hostel style ‘escape’ for young people from north Edinburgh who need space and time to enjoy a break in a rural setting with provision for outdoor education.
+Lesley Ross has long connections with Muirhouse and MYDG having grown-up here and been a Youth Worker previously.
+Now, she manages our Pilton Retreat near Ratho - a youth-hostel style ‘escape’ for young people, including Looked After children, from north Edinburgh who need space and time to enjoy a break in a rural setting with provision for outdoor education.

 Sessional workers and trainees